fs-c/v0/docs/words/learning-to-code.md

 >
 >From ["About node.js"](https://stackoverflow.com/tags/node.js/info) on StackOverflow

 Yes.
 Got that?
 No?
 Well, that's ok.
 What you need to know is: NodeJS (commonly referred to as just "Node") can run JavaScript on your PC, without requiring you to load a website (be it local or not).
 To do that it uses the V8 engine, which is also used in Chromium, and therefore Google Chrome.
-(Assuming you don't use Firefox, you used V8 just now to play around with the REPL!)
+There's a good chance you used V8 just now, playing around in the REPL!

 It's mainly used on servers and to write quick little console scripts, but through a number of pretty neat frameworks, some beautiful desktop and mobile apps have been developed (Discord, Atom, parts of the Facebook App).
 To top it off, Node is Open Source (under the MIT license) and backed by the Linux Foundation.
+There has been much discussion on whether or not it is actually well suited to many of these tasks, and I will not attempt to get into that topic.
+Fact is that it's being used for these things in the real world, and it can't hurt to know your way around it and it's ecosystem.

-Enough of that now, though, let's get into writing scripts using Node!
+Enough of that now, though.
+Let's get into writing scripts using Node!
 Once you've installed Node, you can use the `node` command in your terminal.
 On Windows, search for "cmd" or "Command Prompt" in the [Start Menu](https://i.imgur.com/SRqsdvE.jpg) (the thing that pops up when you press the "Windows" key) and search for "cmd" or "Command Prompt".

 Now, with your terminal open, you can check that Node is properly installed by issuing the `node -v` command.
 If everything is set up the way it should be, that will output the version number of the installed Node build (anything above 8.0.0 is fine, but >= 10.0.0 would be optimal).